|

 "What do you two want with me?" the woman asked in a shaky voice.
 Her fiery personality

 had been doused somewhat, courtesy of my brother.
-"Do you know

-do," she replied.
+"Of course I do," she replied.
 "He's my grandfather."
+"And Jim

-"And Jim Lydecker knew a man nick-named Goliath, correct?"
-"I've...heard
+Lydecker knew a man nick-named Goliath, correct?"

-my grandfather mention his name," she said warily.
+"I've...heard my grandfather mention his name," she said warily.
 "Why?"
-"Goliath was

-C. Hemmingsworth, but whenever he got in the ring, they called him Goliath."
+George C. Hemmingsworth, but whenever he got in the ring, they called him Goliath."

 "Explains a lot," she said.
 "The three of you must share the same inferiority